-Total sales increased 2% year-on-year to £2.44m.
-RedLeg Spiced Rum continued to be the key performance driver posting a 26% increase in revenue.
-Blackwoods Gin decreased 57% whilst Blackwoods Vodka and Blavod Black Vodka experienced declines of 5% and 18% respectively, both from a relatively small base.
+Total sales increased 48% year-on-year to £3.62m.
+RedLeg Spiced Rum and Blackwoods Gin were the key performance driver with both brands posting a 50% increase in revenue, ahead of the wider spirts market.
+Blackwoods Vodka and Blavod Original Black Vodka experienced declines of 60% and 66% respectively, albeit off relatively small bases.

-Gross margin versus previous year
+· Gross margin versus previous year

-Gross margin as a percentage of sales was broadly flat during the year at 59.2% compared to 59.5% in the prior year.
+Gross margin as a percentage of sales fell to 56% compared to 59% in the prior year due to an increase in production costs caused by the COVID-19 pandemic.

 We also closely monitor both the level of, and value derived from our advertising and promotional costs and other administrative costs.
-Advertising and promotional costs decreased in absolute terms by £23k from £688k to £665k.
-As a percentage of sales, advertising and promotional spend amounted to 27% (2019: 29%) during the year.
+As a percentage of sales, advertising and promotional spend amounted to 30% (2020: 27%) during the year, reflecting our continued commitment to investing in existing and new brand development.

-Other administrative costs marginally increased by £16k from £581k to £597k as we continued to carefully manage our cost base.
+Other administrative costs increased 9% to £651k (2020: £597k) as we increased headcount whilst continuing to carefully manage our cost base.